 Read Also: Can you make good money on Upwork?
 How I made $600,000 in 5 years

 So in this blog post, we tackle the subject head-on.

-First, I am going to discuss the Upwork fee structure and how it works.
-Then, I will show you simple ways to reduce those fees.
-Finally, I will show you how, in select cases, the fee can be avoided altogether.
+First, I am going to discuss how Upwork fees work.
+Then, I will show how, in select cases, the fee can be avoided altogether.

 And here’s the best news – this is all on the “up and up”!